racharlaprashanthi98-cmyk/codealpha_task-4-/README.md

-# Stock Portfolio Tracker

-A simple Python-based Stock Portfolio Tracker that allows users to enter stock names and quantities, calculates the total investment value using predefined stock prices, and displays the portfolio summary.
-This project demonstrates the use of dictionaries, user input, basic arithmetic operations, and file handling in Python.
+Basic Chatbot

+Description

+This is a simple Basic Chatbot project developed using Python.
+The chatbot interacts with users by responding to predefined questions and commands.

-## Features
+Features

-- User input for stock names and quantities
+- User-friendly interaction
-- Predefined stock price dictionary
+- Predefined responses
-- Calculates total investment value
-- Displays portfolio summary
-- Optional saving of results to a text or CSV file
+- Simple and easy-to-understand code
+- Beginner-friendly Python project

-## Technologies Used
+Technologies Used

-- Python 3
+- Python

+How to Run

+1. Download or clone the repository.
+2. Open the project in your preferred IDE.
+3. Run the Python file.
+4. Start chatting with the bot.

+Project Outcome

+This project helped me understand the fundamentals of chatbot development, user interaction, and Python programming.